1. How do I determine where my property lines are?

 16. Do I need a permit to build a wall?
 Or can I add some lattice above my existing block wall?

 Building permits are required for any walls which are taller than 42 inches.
 Building permit applications are available on-line from the Building Division.
-Generally, the maximum height permitted in the City of Huntington Beach is 6 feet; however, the Zoning Code does permit walls at 8 feet provided the property abuts an arterial street.
-Lattice work or any type of addition to an existing block wall will not be permitted unless the addition matches the existing wall.
+Generally, the maximum height permitted in the City of Huntington Beach is 6 feet; however, the Zoning Code does permit walls at 8 feet provided the property abuts an arterial street. two-foot lattice extension (wood or plastic) that is substantially open may be added to the top of the six foot high wall or fence on the interior property line without building permits so long as notification to the adjacent property owners is provided.
 Please contact the Planning Division at 714-536-5271 to obtain specific information on block walls and fences.

 17. What is the parking requirement for my business addition?